International School Saint Lucia (ISSL)

 No weapons or replicas of weapons of any nature are allowed at school.

-The International School Saint Lucia Student Computer Use Agreement
+The International School Saint Lucia Student Use of Electronic Device and Internet Privilege Agreement

 All those who use computers and personal devices at the International School Saint Lucia must agree that while the use of the computers and the internet is an integral part of the education community at the school, it is also a privilege.
 To continue to exercise this privilege, students must agree to uphold the guidelines listed below.
 Failure to follow these guidelines will result in a school suspension and loss of privileges.